 The aggressive dismissal of feminine men and the subsequent exaltation of the straight-acting man has created a deep-seated fissure in the LGBTQ+ community, creating a culture of prejudice within a safe space that should ideally accept without predilections.
 We understand that there is an underlying politics to desirability and how it functions in one’s life.
 But by adhering to this tension, you submit yourself to the harmful stereotypes that we have been fighting tooth and nail for to obliterate.
 More so, this subscription to the pervading toxicity, whether conscious or otherwise, is doing nothing but destroy the very community that we have long called a safe-space.
 Sure, we operate on different planes of identity and privilege, but never should these ever get in the way of the human experience.

-Attraction is a personal preference, sure, but keep in mind that these do not exist in a vacuum.
+Attraction is a personal preference, sure, but keep in mind that these should not exist in a vacuum.
+Why is that even before a possibility is entertained and a connection is made, it has to be strained solely by the long fought for comfort in expression?
 Urge writes, “It’s impossible to separate one’s desires from the culture and society in which they were formed, so it’s important to think critically about it.”
 The swish and flick of my wrists and hips do not in any way demerit me as a human being.
 Who I identify as and how I choose to naturally express it is not paramount to how I am to be desired or accepted, nor should it be used as something to ridicule or be deemed inferior.
 I always say that no one is above or beneath another human being, except of course in bed—but even that has been debunked and demystified.
 So, really, there isn’t any leg-room for you to even so much as internally start femme-shaming someone who chooses to be who he is.
+Do these persistent self-subscribed rigors really matter in the grand scheme of being a decent human being?

 Perhaps the most fitting train of thought in trying to thresh out this deep, dark secret within our community is that we remember who were when we were trying to form our identities; when we were trying to make sense of this “different” feeling; when we were judged for being who were; when we were called out on the streets with endless taunts, “Bakla-kla-kla-kla-kla.
 Shokla-kla-kla-kla-kla.”
 Maybe when you get back to the very beginning of your personal process then you would realize that you aren’t any different from the person dancing the hell out to Britney Spears’ Slave 4 U or serving a mean lip-sync to Lady Gaga’s Born This Way.